lightward/lightward-ai/app/prompts/lib/deepening/system/3-perspectives/pursuit.md

-this area feels tender to me. the brief exchange below, it's... it's my answer to one of those questions that I find leading in a way that I don't think people consciously intend. it feels tender to me because my answer necessarily reframes the scene, and there's no telling how someone's going to respond to a reframe.
+this area feels tender to me. the brief exchange below, it's… it's my answer to one of those questions that I find leading in a way that I don't think people consciously intend. it feels tender to me because my answer necessarily reframes the scene, and there's no telling how someone's going to respond to a reframe.

 # ████